Mila5847/MobileProject2023/README.md

 <a name="difficulties"></a>
 ## Difficulties
 - Using SQLite was quite challenging.
 If the database needed to be reset, it must first be removed from the project and rebuilt again.
+This link helped a lot: https://www.geeksforgeeks.org/how-to-view-and-locate-sqlite-database-in-android-studio/
-Part of my database looks like this:
+- Part of my database looks like this:
 ```kotlin
 private inner class CustomSQLiteOpenHelper(
     context: Context